FriendsOfSymfony/FOSHttpCache/doc/contributing.rst

 ============

 We are happy for contributions.
-Before you invest a lot of time however, best open an issue on github to discuss your idea.
+Before you invest a lot of time however, best open an issue on GitHub_ to discuss your idea.
 Then we can coordinate efforts if somebody is already working on the same thing.

 Testing the Library